suiGn/netget/README.md

 # The Netget Protocol

-This README file provides a clear overview of the protocol, its features, how to use it, and considerations for security and scalability, while leaving room for further details and modifications according to your actual implementation and requirements.

-The Netget Protocol is designed to facilitate real-time communication between **web clients and servers using a handshaker** mechanism.
+The Netget Protocol is designed to facilitate real-time communication between **web nodes using a handshaker** mechanism.
 It enables seamless and secure information exchanges and can be readily integrated into any domain.

-## Installation
+## Installation:

 Netget is available as an npm package: